-Kaya toast is undoubtedly one of Singapore’s most iconic local breakfast dishes.
+Kaya toast is undoubtedly one of Singapore’s best and most iconic local breakfast dishes.
 We hunt down the top spots...

 From humble Hainanese shop beginnings to outlets scattered across the region, Killiney Kopitiam doles out thick, rich kopi and kaya that’s freshly made in-house.
 Of course, kaya toast is one of its classics – you can’t go wrong with that.
 But if you’re in the mood for a hearty meal, the menu also covers local dishes like curry chicken, laksa and mee siam.

 Old is gold, and this zi char spot is the perfect place for kaya toast and kopi in the morning if you work or live in the vicinity.
 It’s been around for years and nothing much has changed, but that’s the way we love it.
-Toasted to perfection, the slices of bread go through deft hands that scrape off its charred bits before laying on the eggy house-made kaya with a hunk of butter.
+Toasted to perfection, the slices of bread go through deft hands that scrape off charred bits before laying on the eggy house-made kaya with a hunk of butter.
 Psst: French toast fanatics can try Tong Ah’s version – it’s comfort food at its best and well worth the morning queues.

 Tong Ah Eating House, 35 Keong Saik Road, Singapore 089142

 This decades-old household brand is synonymous with kaya toast – it’s already in the name!
 While the menu has expanded over the years to include local dishes and Asian-style sandwiches, we still love it for its toast selection and aromatic traditional coffees and teas.
-You know what to expect when you order the beautifully crisp toasts smeared with house-made kaya plus pairings of thick butter chunks, cheese or peanut butter.
+You know what to expect when you order the beautifully crisp toast smeared with house-made kaya plus pairings of thick butter chunks, cheese or peanut butter.
 Steamed bread slices with kaya are also available if that’s your jam.
 Oh, and the smoked cheese French toast with kaya is a deliciously pleasant surprise.

-Ya Kun Kaya Toast, multiple locations including Plaza Singapura and Bugis Junction.
+Ya Kun Kaya Toast, multiple locations including Funan and Bugis Junction

 For kaya toast done right, you gotta go traditional.
 This no-frills coffee shop has been in the biz since the 70s, serving up butter coffee, kaya toast and soft-boiled eggs for a breakfast of champions.
 It gets crowded quickly with people waxing nostalgic and soaking in the retro vibes, so head over early if you want to be transported back in time without the wait.